Data Centers in Leuven

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located in Leuven as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via high-speed fiber links to interconnection hubs in Brussels.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Leuven as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary hub in Brussels, which is easily accessible through private network interconnects and high-capacity wavelength services.

 Power Analysis